Thomas-Boutin/web-lp/ex2/ex2.md

-# Exercise 1 : Refactoring
+# Exercise 2 : Bootstrap

 - This exercise will provide a basic bootstrap training.
 - This example comes from [ColorLib](https://colorlib.com)